Introduction

 Risk Assessment

-Wacker Neuson's tool-based risk management system is designed to identify potential risks at an early stage, both in our own business operations and those of our suppliers.
+At Group level, Wacker Neuson's tool-based risk management system is designed to identify potential risks at an early stage, both in our own business operations and those of our suppliers.

 Due Diligence

+The entire supply chain of Wacker Neuson Group is monitored using due diligence software from Osapiens.
 In order to ensure the effectiveness and appropriateness of human rights due diligence processes within the Wacker Neuson Group (WNG), the effectiveness of the processes and measures is evaluated regularly, at least once per calendar year, as well as on an ad hoc basis, in order to avoid or minimise adverse effects on the people who are directly affected by the WNG's business activities in terms of human rights.
 This review is carried out by the Manager Supply Chain Due Diligence, who is supported by the Wacker Neuson Supply Chain Due Diligence Committee.

 Where possible and appropriate, potentially affected parties or at least their representatives are involved in the design of the WNG's activities to ensure the adequacy and effectiveness of human rights due diligence processes.
 This approach ensures that the WNG continuously fulfils its responsibility with regard to human rights and environmental protection and actively contributes to promoting compliance with international standards.

-As enshrined in the Company's Strategy 2022 and the Group's excellence goal, the Group is committed to ensuring that it only selects suitable suppliers.
+The Group is committed to ensuring that it only selects suitable suppliers.
 As a result, the Group's supplier audits for direct production materials focus in particular on potential new suppliers.
 The Supplier Development department, which is part of Quality Management, is responsible for this task.
 The department works independently in the different production sites and uses globally defined methods and tools to carry out audits in high-risk countries.

 Supplier audits for direct production materials, known as "Supplier Potential Assessments", are carried out on the basis of Group-wide uniform evaluation standards.
 A central component of these audits is the review of compliance with ESG criteria as well as the groupwide guidelines on human rights.
 A comprehensive KPI set for supply chain due diligence has been established, with quarterly reviews taking place.
 These include metrics for audits and complaints handling mechanisms, but do not yet explicitly consider stakeholder engagement.
 Vulnerable groups are currently recorded internally according to the processed cases in the control tool.
 A systematic identification and consideration of these groups are currently being further developed to better tailor future actions to their specific needs.